-Responses indicated that, in general, Members were satisfied that the Committee was effective in these areas.
-Members did, however, indicate that an opportunity to develop knowledge around SYMCA's strategies and plans, risk management, statement of accounts, assurance processes and the Code of Corporate Governance would be welcome.
+Responses indicated that in general, Members were satisfied that the Committee was effective in these areas.
+Members did, however, indicate that an opportunity to develop knowledge around SYMCA's strategies and plans, risk management and statement of accounts would be welcome.
+As well as some further learning on the MCA Assurance Processes and the Code of Corporate Governance.

 Members also rated their understanding of the role and responsibilities of the SYMCA Audit, Standards and Risk Committee as high, and were generally confident that the Committee possess the wider skills necessary to be fully effective.
-Feedback suggested that an independent member with specific 'Risk' skills may be beneficial going forward.
+Feedback suggested that an independent member with specific 'risk' skills may be beneficial going forward.